top of page

 "Does Aikido have any striking or kicking?

 • Yes, here at Tatsu Dojo, our training involves basic strikes and kicks.
-But this is not the primary emphasis in Aikido training.
+But this is not the primary emphasis in Aikido.

 "How do I get started?"